Skip to Main Content

 Overview

-Sarah’s true passion is educating clients, helping them develop compliance plans, and enabling them to effect positive change for their employees.
+As a practicing attorney, Sarah is especially passionate about educating clients, helping them develop compliance plans, and enabling them to effect positive change for their employees.
 She sees herself as just as much of a teacher as she is an attorney: her goal is to help clients understand employment laws and their implications so that they can implement best practices and do the right thing for their employees.
 She’s known not only for her intelligence, legal acumen, and work ethic, but also for her kindness and her gift for explaining complex legal concepts.
 First drawn to law and to her practice area by her interest in economic development, Sarah understands how important clients’ businesses are to them, to their workers, and to their communities, and she values the opportunity to help clients ensure that their organizations are excellent places to work.

-After beginning her career at a boutique appellate firm and devoting two years to clerkships in the district courts, Sarah is extremely well-versed in civil procedure and understands the nuances of litigation well.
+At the beginning of her career, Sarah devoted two years to federal clerkships in the district courts and worked at a boutique appellate firm.
+While she no longer litigates, her early experience means that she is well-versed in civil procedure and understands the nuances of litigation well.
 Her background gives her an inside perspective on where employment practices can go wrong and what proactive steps clients can take to stay out of court.
-She has experience defending clients in a variety of employment matters, including allegations of discrimination, harassment, and retaliation; wage and hour violations; and wrongful termination.
+She has previously defended clients in a variety of employment matters, including allegations of discrimination, harassment, and retaliation; wage and hour violations; and wrongful termination.

 Recognition